jkeuper/jkeuper.github.io/_posts/2017-09-30-git-bisect.md

 $
 ```

-And there it is, the commit that caused all this misery.
+And there we have it, the commit that caused all this misery.
 Now that
 was easy!
 No effort at all compared to other version control
 systems and trying to track that faulty commit.